Nate Lind

 What is the average close rate for business brokers?

 The industry median is under 8%.
-Fewer than one in twelve businesses that go to market actually sell.
+Fewer than one in twelve businesses that go to market sell.
 Always ask any advisor for their close rate before you sign the engagement agreement.

 What is the difference between a marketplace and an advisory model?